Loneruin/Project_Week_3/README.md

 ## Challenges
 1. Loop the longitude and latitude of the city_bike data to find the longitude and latitude of the nearby restaurants
+2. Some countries don't have enough data.
+As a result, the data may be full of Null values and I have to look up for a different one
 2. Difficult to find a relationships between dependent variable which is the number of bikes with other independent variables
 ## Future Goals
 1. Perform a better EDA